lexbrugman/action-jsonresume-export/README.md

 1. Using a specific theme that is not supported [requires the JSONResume team to add the theme as dependency to their solutions](https://github.com/jsonresume/registry-functions/issues/7); I wanted to keep the export dependency lean with just the theme I need for my case.

-2. This solution allow me to centrally keep a resume in both the JSON format as well as publishing it in HTML as a GitHub page easily.
+2. This solution allow me to centrally keep a resume in both the JSON format as well as publishing it in HTML and PDF as a GitHub page easily.

 3. I wanted to learn more about creating and writing Github Actions :robot: